A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 As an aspiring wedding planner in the UK, it’s important to understand the legal requirements for starting your own business.
 Key steps include:

-• Understanding GDPR and data protection regulations if handling client information.
+Understanding GDPR and data protection regulations when handling client information.

 Having a licence demonstrated that I had met certain requirements set forth by local governing bodies, ensuring that clients could trust my ability to execute their dream wedding seamlessly.

-Ensuring you tick all the boxes shows clients you operate legally and have their best interests in mind.
+Ensuring you tick all the boxes demonstrates to clients that you operate legally and have their best interests in mind.
 Stay current on legislative changes as the business grows.

 Obtaining Business Licences and Permits